 California Department of Water Resources

 The California Department of Water Resources (DWR) engaged ERA Economics to review and develop strategies for improvements for financing and funding water projects in California.
-ERA, working with DWR staff and other economists, developed a comprehensive review of funding and financing approaches, with particular emphasis on multi-benefit water supply projects.
+ERA, working with DWR staff, developed a comprehensive review of funding and financing approaches, with particular emphasis on multi-benefit water supply projects.
 Multi-benefit projects are those that provide non-water social or private benefits in addition to primary water benefits.

 ERA reviewed current financing approaches across selected state, local, and federal agencies, summarized advantages and drawbacks, and developed recommendations.
 This included exploring incentives to use state-sponsored financing from the perspective of project proponents, agencies, and the public.